Should I Become an Online College Instructor?

 One way to advance your career is to earn a master's or doctorate degree.
 It may be beneficial to your career to get an advanced degree, and you may also gain a few professional references along the way as well.
 Students also gain more experience teaching at the graduate levels.

-Online college instructors must have advanced degrees in their fields along with professional abilities that make them successful in teaching distance-learning students, and they earn a mean annual salary of $71,060.
+Online college instructors must have advanced degrees in their fields along with professional abilities that make them successful in teaching distance-learning students, and they earn a median annual salary of $65,660.